keboola/developers-docs/overview/jobs/index.md

 - error (job finished)
 - warning (job finished, but some child job failed)
 - terminating (user has requested to abort a job)
-- cancelled (job was created, but it was aborted before execution actually begun)
+- cancelled (job was created, but it was aborted before its execution actually begun)
 - terminated (job was created and it was aborted in the middle of execution)

-## Creating and running a job
+## Creating and Running a Job
-Usually you need to know the *component URI* and *configurationId* to create a job, There are however more more possibilities how a job can be created.
+Usually, you need to know the *component URI* and *configurationId* to create a job.
+There are, however, more possibilities how a job can be created.
 To obtain a list of all components available in the project, and their configuration, you can use the [corresponding API call](http://docs.keboola.apiary.io/#reference/component-configurations/list-components/get-components).
-Sample of the response is below:
+A sample of the response is below:

 {% highlight json %}
 [